- Basic study facts

-- Wilson et al. just published a study where 25 trained lifters were divided into two groups: a keto group and a western diet group.
+- Wilson et al. have published a study where 25 trained lifters were divided into two groups: a keto group and a western diet group.
 Both groups did 9 weeks of strength training and results for hypertrophy, LBM, fat mass, etc. were collected.

-- As you will see below, the results were quite extraordinary for the keto group.
-Many people have now called the authors out for publishing unlikely results with multiple unreported conflicts of interests.
+- The results were quite extraordinary for the keto group.
+Many people have now called the authors out for publishing a study with multiple unreported conflicts of interests.

 - Scroll down to the results to see tables and figures